J.D. (center left) and Rich (center right)

 Rich lived in Israel after graduating high school, and he completed the Mechina Preparatory Program at Tel Aviv University and his first-year undergraduate studies at Hebrew University in Jerusalem.
 Rich grew up on Long Island, New York in Roslyn Heights, and graduated from the Wheatley High School in Old Westbury.

 Rich and his husband, J.D.
-Horn currently live in their residences in Palm Springs, San Francisco, and Black Butte Ranch (Central Oregon in the Cascade Mountains).
+Horn, currently live in their residences in Palm Springs, San Francisco, and Black Butte Ranch (Central Oregon in the Cascade Mountains).
 They are the proud parents of their two accomplished daughters, both of whom are attorneys - one with Law and MBA degrees from Northwester/Kellogg, and one with Law degree from U.C.
-Hastings; both passed the California bar (photos below), and are litigators with top tier law firms.
-Their elder daughter is engaged to be married late 2021 to an ER/ICU physician (photo below).
+Hastings; both passed the California bar (photos below) and work as attprneys.
+Their elder daughter recently married an ICU/ER physician (photo below).
+Rich and J.D. are also parents of their adopted son, who is currently completing his Master's in Public Policy in Quantitative Analysis for Environmental Policy.
 Rich and J.D. are also pet parents for a 6-pound rescue Chihuahua (photo below).
 Rich and J.D. are members of Congregation Sherith Israel, a progressive synagogue in San Francisco.
 They travel extensively throughout the world, and often visit NYC as devoted Broadway and Lincoln Center musical theater, drama, opera, dance and symphony enthusiasts.
 In addition, they are collectors of art and enjoy discovering new works.
 While Rich sings and plays piano, J.D. plays the flute and piccolo.
 Rich's sister is Nancy Weissman Frisch, and she and her two children, and son-in-law live in Portland, Oregon.

 J.D. is an author of eight published novels, including the international, bestselling and highly acclaimed "Witches of New Orleans" series (introduced 2018, published by 47North) and the "Witching Savannah" series (published by 47North).
 J.D.'s books have been given top reviews worldwide, and have been featured at BEA (BookExpo America), New York Comic Con, Berlin Book Fair, London Book Fair, and many other prestigious venues.
 JD's books are among the top selling novels in the Southern gothic and horror/fantasy genres throughout the world in both the U.S. and many other international English-speaking and non-English speaking markets.
 J.D.'s books have been translated into in Spanish, French, German, Italian, Polish, Romanian, Russian and Turkish for foreign market publication and sales.
 Another novel by J.D., "Shivaree," was also published by 47North and was introduced at New York Comic Con.
 J.D. also writes short stories, and his short story "Pretty Enough To Catch Her" was published in "The Mammoth Book of Southern Gothic Romance."
 J.D. has another published short story entitled "Pitch" which was released in the "Phantasma" collection, "Peculiar Paradise" published in "Unnerving Magazine,” and "Class of '72" published in "The Demons of King Solomon" collection.
 He was also featured in the "Palm Springs Noir" collection of short stories.
 J.D. was featured in the December, 2019 edition of "Palm Springs Life" as one of Palm's Springs international bestselling authors in the spread entitled "Good Stories Never Die - How J.D.
 Horn picked up an old manuscript and became a bestselling author."